Hope and a Rope

 Are you at the end of your rope?
 There is hope.

 I was reading one of Tiffany Ann Lewis's blog posts in the "Gems for Gentiles" section about hope.
-She noted the Hebrew definition of this word and its root carry the concept of a rope and the stretching forth of measuring line.
-I looked this up in the Gesenius lexicon and discovered that the very first definition for hope "tiqvah" is "rope" and secondly expectation.
+She noted the Hebrew definition of this word and its root carry the concept of a rope and the stretching forth of a measuring line.
+I looked this up in the Gesenius lexicon and discovered that the very first definition of the word hope "tiqvah" is "rope" and secondly defined as expectation.

-It's root word word "qavah" is defined as to twist or bind together, to be strong, and to expect and is translated sometimes "wait", "gather together", also to "stretch forth a measuring line" all descriptive of the purposes of a rope..lots of concepts here.
+Its root word "qavah" is defined as "to twist" or "bind together", "to be strong", and "to expect" and is translated sometimes "wait", "gather together", also to "stretch forth a measuring line" all descriptive of the purposes of a rope..lots of concepts here.
 We will look at each one of them all and tie them all together.

 Though one may be overpowered by another, two can withstand him.
 And a threefold cord is not quickly broken.

 Hebrew words most generally contain three root letters.
 Suffixes and Prefixes added to a word may form a new word but it will still contain the concepts of the original root word.
-What God does in the Hebrew language is give us three visual concepts that can be twisted together to give us a concept of something that can be grasped or held on to like a rope.
+What God does in the Hebrew language is give us three visual concepts that can be twisted together to give us an illustration of something that can be grasped or held on to like a rope.
 We can depend on it being true.

-What is the three stranded root (cords) of hope ("tiqvah" tav, qoof, vav, Hey)?
-There are three letters that make up the root word for hope Qavah (qoof,vav,hey) which is translated to "expect", "wait for", and to "look for".
-From this we can see that hope begins with expectation as in looking for something.
+The three letters that make up the root word for hope Qavah ("qoof","vav ", "hey") which is translated to "expect", "wait for", and to "look for".
+From this, we can see that hope begins with expectation as in looking for something.
 Let's dig a little deeper.